 What is the difference between a picking station and a picking area?

 A picking station and a picking area are closely related in that they both refer to designated locations in a warehouse where picking activities take place.
 However, a picking station is more stationary, typically equipped with a computer and a printer so necessary labels and documents can be printed.
-Picking areas, however, can be different areas in the warehouse from where items must be located and then picked for fulfillment.
+Picking areas, however, can be different areas in the warehouse from where items must be located and then picked for fulfilment.
 Warehouse zones are an example of picking areas.